Redpoint, lead climbing, and “I have flashed this ” makes no sense to you?

 Don’t worry, these are standard terms in climbing sports, such as golf handicap or a home run in baseball.
 It’s about how you approach a route and what “counts” as a successful approach.

 You see, in climbing it’s all about how you approach and ascend a route because if it weren’t, you could just use a huge ladder and climb it to the top.
-Let’s see what these terms mean, what’s the difference between flash and onsight when climbing a route, and where the words come from.
+What’s the difference between flash and onsight?
+Flash means someone gives you beta or tips or you watch another climber first and then try the route.
+Onsight means you come to the climbing route or Boulder and successfully climb it without any information about it beforehand.

 Difference between flash and onsight